Midwinter

 “The nuclear winter is coming!” – Cpt.
 John Stark

 2099.
-Following the impact of a meteorite, Earth’s temperature has plummeted, making it almost entirely uninhabitable.
+Following the impact of a meteorite, Earth’s temperature has dramatically dropped, to the point of becoming almost entirely uninhabitable.
 Mankind now occupies a small island called Midwinter.
-Two factions are battling for control: a military junta, led by General Masters (the bad guys), and a militia, which you lead.
-Your mission is to conduct guerrilla warfare against a far superior enemy in numbers, recruiting partisans, sabotaging their installations, and preparing ambushes, all while preventing them from gaining control of the “heat mines” (new sources of energy).
+Two factions are fighting there: a military junta, commanded by General Masters (the villains), and a militia which you lead.
+Your mission is to wage guerrilla warfare against an enemy vastly superior in numbers, by recruiting partisans, sabotaging their facilities or preparing ambushes; and at the same time, prevent them from getting their hands on all the “heat mines” (the new energy sources).

-Now, this is an ugly game!
-And absolutely incomprehensible unless you’ve spent hours reading the 200-page manual.
-Because nothing is explained … and you’re greeted with missiles the moment you arrive!
+What an ugly game this is!
+And absolutely incomprehensible unless you’ve spent a few hours reading the 200-page manual.
+Because nothing is explained … and you’re greeted upon arrival by missiles!

-Alright, don’t panic.
+Right, don’t panic.
 Let’s recap.
 You’re a soldier in hostile territory.
-Like in Hunter, you can pilot various vehicles, but in first-person view, which can sometimes make it hard to understand what’s happening to you.
+You have, as in Hunter, the ability to pilot different vehicles but in first-person view, which sometimes makes it difficult to understand what’s happening to you.

-The game world is vast (over 400,000 km² of frozen land), but don’t worry, you’ve been equipped with top-notch gear: a map, a compass, and a pair of skis!
+The play area is immense (more than 400,000 sq km of frozen land), but rest assured, you’ve been provided with top equipment: a map, a compass and a pair of skis!

-Of course, you have an arsenal to defend yourself: grenades and a sniper rifle (it’s amusing to watch missiles approach you in close-up).
+You of course have an arsenal to defend yourself: grenades and a sniper rifle (to see missiles coming straight at you in close-up, it’s amusing).

-Exploration and combat phases combine with a bit of strategy (choosing targets, gathering resources, recruiting, and managing a team, taking into account your troops’ abilities and their rivalries).
+The exploration and combat phases combine with an element of strategy (choice of targets, resource recovery, recruitment and management of a team taking into account your followers’ abilities and their enmities).

-All of this makes for a rich and ambitious game, but it’s hard to grasp due to its lack of ergonomics and outdated 3D.
+All this makes for a rich and ambitious game, but difficult to grasp due to a lack of ergonomics and dated 3D.

 |